 The reason I am going through this history is that over-expansion and the cool factor are not completely unrelated.
 The theory of a fashion customer goes something like this – the cool customer comes first, and the rest follow.
 But by opening a bunch of stores all over America, Barneys has lost part of its cool.
 I’ve been to the Barneys flagships in Los Angels, Boston, and Chicago.
 I could not tell the difference between them and say a Neiman Marcus or a Saks.
 The New York’s Chelsea store, whose opening Barneys trumpeted as return to downtown cool, is an abject failure as far as downtown cool goes.
 Today, Barneys operates 22 stores – you can’t do that without widening customer appeal.
 And there is nothing wrong with widening customer appeal, but there has to be a balance between doing that and not losing your hardcore fashion client.
 Somewhere in the process, Barneys lost that balance.
 Still, it’s not beyond salvation.
 “Barneys continues to have a good offering of staple designers.
 It also remains relevant for designer brands because it provides a great platform for brands that might not have the financial infrastructure to be vertically integrated.
 Barneys is a New York City and American luxury institution that has a global presence, and despite what the naysayers say it is relevant and needed,” says Paul.

 To be fair, what’s going on with Barneys today is not all its fault.
-According to Business of Fashion, its monthly rent on the flagship is being hiked up from $16 million to $27.9 million – which is emblematic of the New York landlord greed.
+According to Business of Fashion, its annual rent on the flagship is being hiked up from $16 million to $27.9 million – which is emblematic of the New York landlord greed.
 Few businesses that are not part of the corporate America would be able to handle such a rent hike.
 And I would much rather see Barneys than another WeWork branch or luxury condos.
 I just wish it was the Barneys I fell in love with.